AhmedAlboishe/arabic_justified_text/README.md

 <h2 id="known-issues">🐛 Known Issues</h2>

+- **Last word wrapping with certain fonts (e.g., Amiri Quran)** - With some Quranic fonts, the last word of a line may wrap to the next line due to Kashida width calculations.
+This happens because Kashida characters in Quranic fonts are wider than in regular fonts
 - **WidgetSpan not supported in ArabicJustifiedRichText** - If you need to mix text with widgets (icons, images), use `enableKashida: false` or use standard `RichText`
 - Very long words might overflow on narrow screens (use `maxLines` to handle)
 - Performance may vary with extremely long texts (>10,000 characters)